Can Aricept help brain injury patients improve their memory skills?

 Aricept (Donepazil) prevents the breakdown of acetylcholine in brain tissue.
 It is commonly used to treat mild to moderate dementia symptoms.

 Acetylcholine (ACh) is the most abundant neurotransmitter in the human body and is found in both the central and peripheral nervous systems.
-It serves several critical functions, such as:
+ACh is the neurotransmitter for the nerve-to-muscle junctions as well as neurons causing motivation, arousal, attention, learning, and memory.
+ACh also plays a role in promoting REM sleep.

-Because Aricept prevents acetylcholine from breaking down, this could increase the amount available in the brain.
-With more ACh available, brain function should improve.
+However, after a traumatic brain injury, the brain can lose a significant number of cholinergic neurons (neurons whose neurotransmitter is ACh).
+Because Aricept prevents acetylcholine (ACh) from breaking down, it can potentially increase the amount available in the brain.
+With more ACh available, brain function could improve.

 Benefits of Aricept for Brain Injury